 Home for the Holidays (1995)

 “Home for the Holidays” captures the chaos of family holiday gatherings with humor and honesty.
 Following a woman as she navigates her eccentric family’s Thanksgiving, the film balances the hilarity and dysfunction that can define family holidays.
-It’s a poignant reminder that while going home for the holidays can be exhausting, it can also be touching and rewarding.
+It’s a poignant reminder that, while going home for the holidays can be exhausting, moments of reconciliation make it all worthwhile.

 Miracle on 34th Street (1947)